Mock language: Mock Hindi

 Pictured is a T-shirt with the saying "namaste in bed".
 This borrows a traditional Hindi greeting and makes it into a pun, playing off of the slang term "imma stay in bed".
 It also associates the Hindi word as a yoga term, though this is used for greeting, not concluding a yoga session.
 It is in relation to being lazy.
 Mock Hindi has taken the word 'namaste' out of context.

 Mock German

 Bars and pubs around the world have signs that imitate European bar and pub culture.
-Oftentimes, German is incorporated due to the association of German culture with drinking.
+Often times, German is incorporated due to the association of German culture with drinking.
 Danke is German for "thank you".
 The signs are using German as an international symbol of beer or drinking.
-The phrase "das boot" in German translates as “the boat” and has nothing to do with shoes or drinking.
+The phrase "das boot" in German translates as "the boat" and has nothing to do with shoes or drinking.
 Using 'danke' shows knowledge of a direct translation.